 The sage replied, “O king, I know that no other king is equal or superior to you in courage and intelligence.
 The job which I’m going to assign you, no one can do barring you.”

-The sage then explained, “There is a forest named Tanakpur Forest, which is twenty five miles away from your capital.
-As you move deep in the forest, at one place you will find a peepal tree.
-From the branch of it, a corpse can be seen hanging upside down.
-I want you to bring me the corpse.”
+The sage then explained, “There is a forest named Bandhavgarh Forest, which is twenty-five miles away from your capital.
+As you move deep into the forest, at one place you will find a peepal tree.
+From one of its branches, a corpse can be seen hanging upside down.
+I want you to bring me that corpse.”

 “But whose corpse is it and why do you want that ?” wondered the king.